biegehydra/EasyCsv-Dotnet/breaking-changes.md

 ## 1.0.13

-Do not use 1.0.13, or 1.0.14.
-1.0.15 is the stable release.
-However, starting in 1.0.13 all mutations are done through a manipulation context.
+Starting in 1.0.13 all mutations are done through a manipulation context.
 ```csharp
 // 1.0.12
 easyCsv.RemoveColumn("Column1")